onqtam/headjack/docs/why/100_1k_10k_words.md

 The Organizational Imperative - from the categorical Thermodynamic Imperative - from the categorical
 Beyond Markets
+In Search of Better Questions
 The Selfless Meme - from the selfish gene
 The Incentive Landscape from which we can derive the moral one Nothing Stops This Train
-If Anyone Builds It, Everyone Thrives: Why Collective Intelligence Would Benefit Us All
+If Anyone Builds It, Everyone Thrives: Why Collective Intelligence Is The Answer To All Our Problems
     it is the highest adaptive capacity - to sync up with others and form something that’s greater than the sum of its parts If Anyone Builds It, Everyone Dies: Why Superhuman AI Would Kill Us All https://www.goodreads.com/book/show/228646231-if-anyone-builds-it-everyone-dies